 The St Ives Weekly Summary 6 January 1916 reported that he had become a second lieutenant in the West Yorkshire Regiment therefore, if that is so, presumably, like others, he changed regiments.

-He was the son of James and Mary Jane MARTIN of Lelant, husband of Annie MARTIN of Boskerris Farm, Carbis Bay.
-He is probably the William Thomas Martin who married Annie RULE Redruth in the June quarter 1913.
+He was the son of James and Mary Jane Martin of Lelant, husband of Annie MARTIN.

-Andreas Henry NEILSON was born 6 March 1884 at Lelant, the son of Mary Ann and Charles Hugh Neilson of Station Hill, then called Quay Lane, Lelant.
+Andreas Henry NEILSON was born in 1884 at Lelant, the son of Mary Ann and Charles Hugh Neilson of Station Hill, then called Quay Lane, Lelant.
 His father was the ferryman at Lelant after 1880 and came from Norway.
 The surname is variously spelled in the records.

 Neilson was Private M2/102949 in the Army Service Corps.
 He died on 9 October 1918 aged thirty four.
 His wife was Emily Neilson of 20 Newton Gardens, Ripon, Yorkshire (CWGC).